SevinjG/web_scraping_project/README.md

 `python engadget_selenium_scraper.py`

+I uploaded two Selenium files.
+"Engadget_selenium_scraper_new.py" works in a new version Selenium.( June 2022 version)

 To run Scrapy scraper, you need a scrapy binary.
 Spider itself can be run self-contained:

 `scrapy runspider engadget_scrapy_scraper.py`